gg187on/repro_mongodb_pluralize_kit/README.md

 `./src/lib/db/sondy.js` contains schema and model.

-`./src/lib/db/init.js` contains init function, we call in `.then()` after `mongoose.connect` is done, in this file we don't create collection, but instead try to read it
+`./src/lib/db/init.js` contains init function, we call in `.then()` after `mongoose.connect` is done, in this file we don't create collection, but instead try to read it (even bofore collection was created)

 `./src/hooks.js` contains pluralize and connection code.
 Hooks (like handle function) are executed at every request, and are imported at first request to website